Luligu/matterbridge/README-SERVICE.md

 sudo nano /etc/systemd/system/matterbridge.service
 ```

-Add the following to this file, replacing twice (!)
-USER with your user name (e.g. WorkingDirectory=/home/pi/Matterbridge and User=pi):
+Add the following to this file, replacing 3 times (!)
+USER with your user name (e.g. WorkingDirectory=/home/pi/Matterbridge, User=pi and Group=pi):

 You may need to adapt the configuration to your setup: